rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 *Note: `self` and `super` will likely be promoted to full keywords (not contextual keywords) in the next release*

-### Other important changes

-The `Send` trait, one of the built-in 'kinds', is now called `Owned`. `Owned` types contain no managed or borrowed pointers.
-The little-known trait previously called `Owned` is now called `Durable`. `Durable` types contain no borrowed pointers (though in the future they will probably allow borrowed pointers to the `static` region).
-All `Owned` types are `Durable`.

-The declarative language for .rc files has been [removed](https://mail.mozilla.org/pipermail/rust-dev/2012-December/002679.html).

-The `move` keyword is no longer needed under normal circumstances and should be considered deprecated.
-Types that are not implicitly copyable now move by default.

 ### Automatically-derived trait implementations

 Implementations of the `Eq` and `IterBytes` can be automatically derived using syntax extensions (types that implement `IterBytes` can automatically implement `Hash`, so can be used in hash tables).